StarterSquad/swarmit/proposals/members_products_and_reviews_database.md

 This action-plan is provided as a starting-point and may evolve from week to week depending on the outcome of our weekly demos and the eventual changes in the requirements.

+As a side-note, as your requirements document was quite technical, we were not affraid to make a technical proposal.
+Feel free to ask for more extra information or clarification if you need any.

+Also you might have noticed this proposal mentions a lot of libraries and tools; our phylosophy is that by using existing robust tools to solve know problems we will be able to spend more time on the issues that will add valuable unique features to your project.

 ## Development process